gotway/gotway/README.md

 #### Health checking 🚑

-Microgateway will make a health probe to check that our services are responding.
+gotway will make a health probe to check that our services are responding.
 In other case, a `502 Bad Gateway` will be returned.

 ###### REST